tekknolagi/tekknolagi.github.com/union-find.md

 * into-SSA (Bebenita's algorithm)
 * probably more

+I think about it mostly in from a compilers perspective because that's all I do all day, every day: rewrite those graphs.

 It's *especially* interesting to me because the core of the simple implementation is so small: